ROCm/rocDecode/docs/how-to/using-rocDecode-ffmpeg.rst

 The `samples in the rocDecode GitHub repository <https://github.com/ROCm/rocDecode/tree/develop/samples>`_ use the utility classes.
 These classes are convenience classes that provide a high-level calls to the core APIs.

-A video stream can be decoded either with the FFmpeg decoder on CPU or with the rocDecode bitstream reader on GPU.
+A video stream can be decoded either with the FFmpeg decoder on CPU or the rocDecode bitstream reader on GPU.
 For information about using the rocDecode bitstream reader, see :doc:`Using rocDecode with the bitstream decoder <./using-rocDecode-bitstream>`.

 Import the ``roc_video_dec.h``, ``video_demuxer.h``, and ``ffmpeg_video_dec.h`` header files.
 These headers contain the convenience classes and functions for decoding and demultiplexing (demuxing) video.